Local Green Space Designation is Essential

 This protection can only be put in place by a local plan or neighbourhood plan.
 That means now!

-The neighbourhood plan is costing the community a very significant sum in consultancy fees and other resources, paid for by the community through the town council for the community’s neighbourhood plan.
+The neighbourhood plan is costing the people of Alresford a very significant sum in consultancy fees and other resources, paid for by the community through the town council for the community’s neighbourhood plan.
 It is essential that the wishes of the community are respected.

 CPRE Hampshire supports our aim of protecting Barn Meadow for the future through Local Green Space designation.